cfpb/capital-framework/src/cf-pagination/usage.md

 ## Responsive behavior

-- `@bp-xs-max`: On small screens, the pagination links display next to each other, stacked on top of the form.
+- `@bp-xs-max`: On small screens, the buttons display next to each other, stacked on top of the form.